omar-dulaimi/prisma-json-server-generator/README.md

 # About The Project

 Automatically generate a JSON file that can be run as a server from your [Prisma](https://github.com/prisma/prisma) Schema.
 Updates every time `npx prisma generate` runs.

+# Supported Prisma Versions

+Probably no breaking changes for this library, so try newer versions first.

+### Prisma 4

+- 0.2.0 and higher

+### Prisma 2/3

+- 0.1.2 and lower

 # Installation